 As with Google Home and Google Assistant, you can then control your Hue bulbs with your voice or though the Alexa app (the Hue app carries on working as normal too).
 It's a neat way to combine smart lights from different manufacturers.

-5. Use an Amazon Echo Plus as a hub
+5. Use an Amazon Echo Plus, Echo Show or new Echo as a hub

 With these devices you can actually set up and operate Hue bulbs through the Alexa app and ditch the Hue Bridge completely.
 The process is the same as in the previous step for adding the smart lights, though you can't do as many tricks with the lights as you can with the official app.
 We've got a full guide here.

 6. Add Ikea Tr√•dfri lights to a Philips Hue system

 Speaking of smart lights from different manufacturers‚Ä¶ Because Ikea Tr√•dfri bulbs support the Zigbee standard, you can add them to a Hue Bridge and use the Hue app to control them, rather than the Tr√•dfri app.

 7. Sync your Hue lights with movies and games

 Thanks to a free, official Windows and macOS desktop app, your Hue lights can smartly sync with the audio and visuals of a movie or video game running on your computer.
 Setup is simple and only takes a few steps, and we've written about the process in detail here.

 8. Sync your Hue lights with music